copernicus-mogley/zkav.club/opportunities/archivist/README.md

 * You can make judgment calls and improve templates over time.

-* You write clearly and treat consent + credits as real obligations.
+* You write clearly and treat credits, consent, and context as real obligations.

 **Tools we like (not required)**